 - The vendor's past relationship with the district.

-- The impact on the ability of the district to comply with laws relating to historically underutilized businesses.
+- The impact on the ability of the district to comply with laws and rules relating to historically underutilized businesses.

-- The total long-term cost to the district to acquire the goods or services.
+- The total long-term cost to the district to acquire the vendor's goods or services.

-- For a contract that is not for goods and services related to telecommunications and information services, building construction and maintenance, or instructional materials, whether the vendor or the vendor's ultimate parent company or majority owner has its principal place of business in this state or employs at least 500 persons in this state.
+- For a contract for goods and services, other than goods and services related to telecommunications and information services, building construction and maintenance, or instructional materials, whether the vendor or the vendor's ultimate parent company or majority owner has its principal place of business in this state or employs at least 500 persons in this state.